 7. Prospect & Girard, La Jolla

-La Jolla is considered the jewel of San Diego thanks to its majestic coastline, ocean bluffs and pristine beaches.
-Downtown La Jolla’s two main thoroughfares, Prospect Street and Girard Avenue, feature high-end shops such as Ralph Lauren, Ascot Shop, Kate Spade New York and an athleisure favourite of Markle’s, Lululemon.
-For nearly 15 years, stylist Laura Gambucci’s eponymous boutique has offered timeless collections by top designers such as Jean Paul Gaultier, Karl Lagerfeld and Pierre Balmain.
-Also noteworthy: Beginning in February of 2019, tired shoppers and royal-wedding enthusiasts can head to the nearby La Jolla Playhouse to watch Diana, a new musical set in 1981 that’s centred around 20-year-old Princess Diana’s life before and after her wedding to Prince Charles.
+La Jolla is considered the jewel of San Diego thanks to its majestic coastline, ocean bluffs, and pristine beaches.
+Downtown La Jolla’s two main thoroughfares, Prospect Street and Girard Avenue, feature high-end shops such as Ralph Lauren, Ascot Shop, Kate Spade New York, and an athleisure favorite of Markle’s, Lululemon.
+For nearly 15 years, stylist Laura Gambucci’s eponymous boutique has offered timeless collections by top designers such as Jean Paul Gaultier, Karl Lagerfeld, and Pierre Balmain.
+Also noteworthy: Beginning in February of 2019, tired shoppers and royal-wedding enthusiasts can head to the nearby La Jolla Playhouse to watch Diana, a new musical set in 1981 that’s centered around 20-year-old Princess Diana’s life before and after her wedding to Prince Charles.

 8. South Coast Plaza, Costa Mesa

 There are more than 250 high-fashion retailers at South Coast Plaza, the largest mall on the West Coast.
-Under its roof in Costa Mesa, upscale boutiques join top designers like Christian Dior, Gucci, Fendi and Jimmy Choo (the latter of which recently re-launched a princess-perfect made-to-order Cinderella shoe).
-The expansive shopping centre offers international traveller-friendly amenities such as foreign language assistance in more than 40 languages and a visitors-only VIP Passport for deals at more than 100 stores.
-Take advantage of the South Coast Plaza Concierge to help reserve tickets at the Segerstrom Center for the Arts, schedule a personal wardrobe consultation or book reservations at one of the 30-plus gourmet restaurants (we recommend the authentic Spanish dishes Vaca, led by former Top Chef runner-up Amar Santana).
+Under its roof in Costa Mesa, upscale boutiques join top designers like Christian Dior, Gucci, Fendi, and Jimmy Choo (the latter of which recently re-launched a princess-perfect made-to-order Cinderella shoe).
+The expansive shopping center offers international traveler-friendly amenities such as foreign language assistance in more than 40 languages and a visitors-only VIP Passport for deals at more than 100 stores.
+Take advantage of the South Coast Plaza Concierge to help reserve tickets at the Segerstrom Center for the Arts, schedule a personal wardrobe consultation, or book reservations at one of the 30-plus gourmet restaurants (we recommend the authentic Spanish dishes Vaca, led by former Top Chef runner-up Amar Santana).